Janelle Monáe: Career beginnings (2005)

 Monáe appeared on the Purple Ribbon All-Stars album Got Purp?
 Vol. 2 as well as on OutKast's 2006 album Idlewild, where she was featured on the songs "Call the Law" and "In Your Dreams".
 Big Boi told his friend Sean Combs about Monáe, of whom at the time Combs had not yet heard.
 Combs soon visited Monáe's MySpace page and according to a HitQuarters interview with Bad Boy Records A&R person Daniel 'Skid' Mitchell, Combs loved it right away: "[He] loved her look, loved that you couldn't see her body, loved the way she was dancing, and just loved the vibe.
 He felt like she has something that was different – something new and fresh."

 Monáe signed to the label, Bad Boy, in 2006.
-The label's chief role was to facilitate her exposure on a much broader scale rather than developing the artist and music, because in the words of Mitchell, "She was already moving, she already had her records – she had a self-contained movement."
-Combs and Big Boi wanted to take their time and build her profile organically and allow the music to grow rather than put out "a hot single which everyone jumps on, and then they fade because it's just something of the moment."
+The label's chief role was to facilitate her exposure on a much broader scale rather than develop the artist and her music, as Mitchell noted: "She was already moving, she already had her records – she had a self-contained movement."
+Combs and Big Boi wanted to take their time and build her profile organically and allow the music to grow rather than put out "a hot single which everyone jumps on, and then they fade because it's just something of the moment".

 Metropolis and The ArchAndroid (2007–2011)

 In 2007, Monáe released her first solo work, Metropolis.
 It was originally conceived as a concept album in four parts, or "suites", which were to be released through her website and mp3 download sites.
 After the release of the first part of the series, Metropolis: Suite I (The Chase) in mid-2007, these plans were altered following signing with Sean Combs's label, Bad Boy Records, later in the year.
 The label gave an official and physical release to the first suite in August 2008, which was retitled Metropolis: The Chase Suite (Special Edition) and included two new tracks.
 The EP was critically acclaimed, garnering Monáe a 51st Annual Grammy Awards Grammy nomination for Best Urban/Alternative Performance for the single "Many Moons", festival appearances and opening slots for indie pop band of Montreal.
 Monáe also toured as the opening act for band No Doubt on their summer 2009 tour.
 Her single "Open Happiness" was featured in the 2009 season finale of American Idol.
-Monáe told MTV about the concept for her new album and also discussed an alter-ego named Cindi Mayweather, she said:
+Monáe told MTV about the concept for her new album and also discussed an alter ego named Cindi Mayweather.
+She said:

 Cindy is an android and I love speaking about the android because they are the new "other".
 People are afraid of the other and I believe we're going to live in a world with androids because of technology and the way it advances.
 The first album she was running because she had fallen in love with a human and she was being disassembled for that.